packease/packease-utils-java/README.md

-Packease-Utils, a very powerful and useful collection of utility functions written by Java.
+Packease-Utils
 ==================

-### About P.E-Utils
+## About P.E-Utils

-This is a repository to place lots of powerful functions written by Java.
+P.E-Utils is a very powerful and useful collection of utility functions written by Java.
 We hope you will like it as we do.

-### Catalogs & Tutorials
+## Catalogs & Tutorials

 * [PE.utils.annotation](src/main/java/com/aboutcoder/packease/utils/annotation/)
 * [PE.utils.constants](src/main/java/com/aboutcoder/packease/utils/constants/)